Dual Bachelor’s–Master’s Degree

 - Geography and Environment sponsor’s letter of support, sent directly to the DGS.

 Pre-admitted students can then enroll in graduate courses in Geography and Environment for their senior year as described above.
 To be formally admitted to the graduate program, students must also apply for admission via the Graduate School by December of their senior year as described here.

 Advising is a critical to successful completion of this dual degree program.
 Students interested in this program should contact advisors at E3P on a semester basis and the Department of Geography and Environment no later than the beginning of their third year of their undergraduate studies to plan their program of study and be sure that they will be able to meet the requirements.

 For more information and advising for the E3P curriculum, contact the following:

 - Geoff Bell: firstname.lastname@example.org

-For more information and advising for the Department of Geography, contact the following:
+For more information and advising for the Department of Geography and Environment, contact the following: